 Since Append and Append To are already configured in the out of the box CRM security roles, you may never need to be concerned with their exact meaning.
 But if you’re inquisitive about all things CRM or modifying security roles…

 Append and Append To work as a pair and are located next to one another in the security configuration window.
 However, it is not as simple as working left to right along a row.
-One way of thinking conceptually about Append and Append To is to think of ‘Append Me‘ and ‘Append To Me‘.
+One way of thinking conceptually about Append and Append To is to think of ‘Append Me‘ and ‘Append Me To What‘.